isatrio/blankly/README.md

 # Blankly

-Blankly is a boilerplate for develop website.
+Blankly is a HTML boilerplate to create website.
 This package using Bower and Grunt.
-So, if you not familiar with it, just visit this link [Bower](http://bower.io/ "Bower package manager") and [Gruntjs](http://gruntjs.com/ "Grunt task runner")
+So, if you are not familiar with it, just visit this link [Bower](http://bower.io/ "Bower package manager") and [Gruntjs](http://gruntjs.com/ "Grunt task runner")

-## How to
+## Install

 To start using this boilerplate is just follow the command below.